Covariant holographic negativity from the entanglement wedge in AdS$_3/$CFT$_2$: Rotating BTZ black hole

 Note that in this case the covariant holographic entanglement negativity involves the removal of $S^{FT}_{A}=\frac{\pi c l}{6\beta_{-}}$ which is an effective thermal entropy of the subsystem $A$ at the Frolov-Thorne temperature $T_{FT}$ and corresponds to the entropy of degeneracy of the ground state.
-In the bulk this describes an emergent thermodynamic behaviour for the rotating extremal BTZ black hole at zero temperature with a non zero counting entropy.
+In the bulk this describes an emergent thermodynamic behaviour for the rotating extremal BTZ black hole at zero temperature with a non zero entropy of degeneracy.
 This indicates that the entanglement negativity which should lead to an upper bound on the distillable entanglement treats the entropy of degeneracy as an effective thermal contribution which is subtracted out.
-Once again this is a universal result and may also be obtained from an earlier alternative holographic proposal involving bulk extremal curves homologous to appropriate combinations of intervals as described in eq. (\ref{cov-single-prop})\cite{Chaturvedi:2016opa}.
-As earlier the algebraic sum of the bulk extremal curves described above is equal to twice the entanglement wedge cross section.
+Once again this is a universal result and may also be computed upto the constant from an earlier alternative holographic proposal involving bulk extremal curves homologous to appropriate combinations of intervals as described in eq. (\ref{cov-single-prop})\cite{Chaturvedi:2016opa}.